zeSchlausKwab/wavefunc/SPEC.md

 ## Implementation Notes

+1. **NIP-XX Compliance**: Radio station events (kind 31237) comply with the NIP-XX Internet Radio standard, using the updated tag format including `l` for language codes and `g` for geohash coordinates.

-1. **Station Name as d-tag**: It is recommended to use the station name as the d-tag value for radio station events to make them more predictable and ensure uniqueness.
+2. **Station Name as d-tag**: It is recommended to use the station name as the d-tag value for radio station events to make them more predictable and ensure uniqueness.

-2. **Client Tags**: Due to privacy implications, clients SHOULD allow users to opt-out of including client tags in their published events.
+3. **Client Tags**: Due to privacy implications, clients SHOULD allow users to opt-out of including client tags in their published events.

-3. **Tag Indexing**: The `i` tag is used for improved searchability of stations by name.
+4. **Tag Indexing**: The `i` tag is used for improved searchability of stations by name.
 It stores the trimmed station name and should be used as the primary index for name-based searches.

-4. **Thumbnail/Favicon**: For consistency, use the `thumbnail` tag for images rather than `favicon` or other variations.
+5. **Thumbnail/Favicon**: For consistency, use the `thumbnail` tag for images rather than `favicon` or other variations.

-5. **Language Codes**: Language codes should be stored in individual `l` tags rather than as an array in the content to improve filterability.
+6. **Language Codes**: Language codes should be stored in individual `l` tags rather than as an array in the content to improve filterability.

-6. **Genre/Category Tags**: Genres and categories are stored as `t` tags for consistency with Nostr conventions around topic/categorical tags.
+7. **Genre/Category Tags**: Genres and categories are stored as `c` tags using the format `["c", "genre_value", "genre"]` for consistency with category-based tagging conventions.
+Use `"genre"` for musical genres and `"category"` for other classifications.

-7. **Station Streams**: A station may have multiple streams with different quality levels.
+8. **Station Streams**: A station may have multiple streams with different quality levels.
 The `primary` field should be set to `true` for the default stream that should be played.

-8. **Deleted Stations**: To delete a station, publish a kind 5 event referencing the station's event ID.
+9. **Deleted Stations**: To delete a station, publish a kind 5 event referencing the station's event ID.

+10. **Geohash Support**: The `g` tag contains geohash coordinates for precise geographical discovery, enabling location-based station filtering and discovery.